Patient & Family Centered Research

 Current Opportunities

-Join REST-PSLL in Revolutionizing Post-Operative Recovery
+Join Our Patient Safety Learning Lab in Revolutionizing Post-Operative Recovery

 We're seeking individuals who have navigated emergency abdominal surgery to collaborate with us.
 Your unique perspectives and experiences are crucial in co-creating innovative, patient-centric solutions that make a real impact.
 Together, let's shape the future of post-operative care and improve recovery outcomes.
 Join our team today and be part of this exciting journey towards better health and well-being.